KittyGiraudel/site/_posts/2013-03-14-css-preprocessors.md

 Let's make things clear right now: **preprocessors don't output bad code, bad developers do**.
 CSS preprocessors -whatever the one you (don't) use- do not generate top-heavy, unwiedly, unnecessarily complicated code.
 This is a lie bad developers will tell you to explain the quality of their code.

-<blockquote class="pull-quote--right">Preprocessors don't output bad code, bad developers do.</blockquote>
+> Preprocessors don't output bad code, bad developers do.

 If the final stylesheet is less maintainable or heavier, or more complicated than the vanilla CSS version you had before using a preprocessor, [it's because you messed up](http://pastebin.com/Jy9PqFTy).
 Not because of Sass.